 When a VM is subsequently deployed against the Capacity Reservation, it will logically consume one of the reserved capacity instances:

-The status of the Capacity Reservation will now show “capacity” as 2 and length of “virutalMachinesAllocated” as 1.
+The status of the Capacity Reservation will now show “capacity” as 2 and length of “virutalMachinesAllocated” and “virutalMachinesAssociated” as 1.

 Allocations against the Capacity Reservation will succeed as along as the VMs have matching properties (location, size, etc.) and there is at least one empty capacity instance.